-Before you migrate users to a domain that operates in Schemaless mode (note that Schemaless mode is deprecated), we recommend that you find and remove orphaned objects.
+Before you migrate users to a domain that operates in Schemaless mode, we recommend that you find and remove orphaned objects.
 The IDs associated with orphaned objects are reserved until you remove the orphaned objects.
-For more information, see "Use the BeyondTrust Management Console to Find Orphaned Objects" on page 28.
+For more information, please see "Use the BeyondTrust Management Console to Find Orphaned Objects" on page 25